-To make local items appear a little more prominent in search results in these specific countries, we consider the shop’s location and the shopper’s location.
+To make local items appear a little more prominent in search results in these specific countries, we consider the shop’s and the shopper’s locations.
 In other countries, searches do not take shop locations into account.

 10 Etsy SEO Tips to Help Your Customers Find You

 The actions you take while listing your items and running your business are the most essential aspects of getting them discovered via a search on Etsy.

 Now that you know how Etsy determines which search results to show and how to rank them keep reading to learn 10 Etsy SEO tips for improving your Etsy store’s SEO.